-A man has plead guilty and has been sentenced after driving drunk and causing an accident last year that killed a St. Louis alderman.
+A man has pleaded guilty and has been sentenced after driving drunk and causing an accident last year that killed a St. Louis alderman.

 St. Louis City Alderman Gregory Carter, 54, also traveling down Highway 370 in his UPS truck.
 When the accident happened he was unable to stop and slammed into the trucks blocking the roadway.
 Carter died upon impact.